-E. ENCUMBRANCE ACCOUNTING
+F. ENCUMBRANCE ACCOUNTING

 The District employs encumbrance accounting, whereby encumbrances for goods or purchased services are documented by purchase orders and contracts.
 An encumbrance represents a commitment of Board appropriation related to unperformed contracts for goods and services.
 The issuance of a purchase order or the signing of a contract creates an encumbrance but does not represent an expenditure for the period, only a commitment to expend resources.
 Appropriations lapse at June 30 and encumbrances outstanding at that time are either canceled or appropriately provided for in the subsequent year's budget.
+There were no significant encumbrances at June 30, 2023 that were provided for in the subsequent year's budget.

-F. PREPAID ITEMS
+G. PREPAID ITEMS

-Prepaid balances are for payments made by the District in the current fiscal year to provide services occurring in the subsequent fiscal year, and the amount of prepayments has been recognized as nonspendable fund balance to signify that a portion of fund balance is not available for other subsequent expenditures.
+Prepaid balances are for payments made by the District in the current year to provide services occurring in the subsequent fiscal year, and prepaid items are shown as nonspendable fund balance to signify that they are not available for other subsequent expenditures.
+Prepaid balances are reported using the consumption method, in which the prepaid item is recorded as an asset when paid and is charged to expenditure or expense each fiscal year in an amount equal to the related benefits received that year.

-G. INVENTORIES
+H. INVENTORIES